Halo antenna

 A halo antenna, or halo, is a center-fed 1/2 wavelength dipole antenna, which has been bent into a circle, with a break directly opposite the feed point.
-The dipole ends are close, but do not touch, and may be widened to form an air capacitor, whose spacing is used to adjust the antenna's resonant frequency.
-Most often mounted horizontally, this antenna's radiation is then approximately omnidirectional and horizontally polarized.
+The dipole's ends are close, but do not touch, and the ends on either side of the gap may be flared out to form a larger air gap capacitor, whose spacing is used to fine-adjust the antenna's resonant frequency.
+Most often halos are mounted horizontally, resulting in the antenna's radiation being horizontally polarized and very nearly omnidirectional.

 Halo antennas vs. loop antennas

-This section contrasts halo antennas with loop antennas which are electrically dissimilar, but can be confused as they all share the same circular shape.
+This section contrasts halo antennas with loop antennas which are electrically dissimilar, but can be confused as they all share the same circular shape, and can have sizes that are indistinguishable, when built for frequencies twice as high or half as high as the halo's design frequency.

 Halo vs. large loops

-Although also a resonant antenna, the halo antenna is distinct from the full-wave loop antenna, which is approximately double its size for the same operating frequency.
+Although also a resonant antenna, the halo antenna is distinct from the full-wave loop antenna, which is almost exactly double its size for the same operating frequency.

 In the case of the halo antenna, each half is about a quarter wavelength long and ends with a current node (zero current and peak voltage) at the break.
-On the other hand, the two semi-circles of a resonant loop, each being a half wavelength long, end with a voltage node (peak current and zero voltage) opposite the feedpoint, where the semi-circles are connected.

-In the diagram (left) the square full wave loop has maximum signal broadside to the square wires, with nulls off the left and right sides; the octagonal small loop has maximum signal (magenta) within the plane of its wires, with nulls (black center point) broadside to them.

 Self-resonant loops with a perimeter of one full wavelength have a radiation pattern which peaks perpendicular to the plane of the loop (along the z axis, in the diagram below) but falls to zero within the plane of the loop, quite opposite the radiation pattern of a halo antenna.
 Thus, despite the superficial similarity, these two antenna types behave fundamentally differently.

+A full-wave loop antenna is slightly more than two half-wavelengths in circumference, which is a bit more than double the size of a halo antenna designed to operate on the same frequency.
+In contrast, the two semi-circles of a resonant loop, each is a half wavelength long.
+There is no gap, and each semicircle ends at the semi-circles' connection point, located on the point on the circle opposite from the feedpoint where both semicircles start; current and voltage is continuous across the connection point, which is a voltage node (peak current and zero voltage).